Modifying the DOM order with tabindex

 </radio-group>

-To determine what kind of keyboard support they need, you would check the ARIA Authoring Practices guide.
-Section 2 contains a list of design patterns, and in that list is a characteristics table for radio groups, the existing component that most closely matches your new element.
+To determine what keyboard support they need, check the ARIA Authoring Practices guide.
+Section 2 contains a list of design patterns, including characteristics table for radio groups, the existing component that most closely matches your new element.

-As you can see in the table, one of the common keyboard behaviors that should be supported is the up/down/left/right arrow keys.
-To add this behavior to the new component, we'll use a technique called roving tabindex.
+One of the common keyboard behaviors that should be supported is the up/down/left/right arrow keys.
+To add this behavior to the new component, we use a technique called roving tabindex.

 Roving tabindex works by setting tabindex